AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [(pre-release)Document manipulation synchronous APIs](references/assembler-sync.md)

 Use these APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.

-**Document manipulation APIs are in pre-release phase and subject to change before actual release.**